JaniSoto/gnome-display-layouts/README.md

 ## Keyboard Shortcuts Setup

-Om the extension settings you can configure up to **8 Generic Slots**:
+On the extension settings you can configure up to **8 Generic Slots**:

 1.  **Action Type:** Choose `Apply Profile`, `Toggle Display`, or `Save State (Prompt Dialog)`.
 2.  **Target Name:** Type the profile name (e.g. `home`) or the monitor alias (e.g. `tv`).
 This input is ignored if `Save State` is selected.